davidphilipbarr/Sweep/README.md

 * Sweep Bling MX - An MX only Sweep that features Kailh's hotswap sockets and a stacked case.
 * Sweep High - Same as the Sweep2 but trades choc spacing for compatibility with more switches and keycaps.
 * Sweep Half Swept - Half of a Sweep2 with double pro-micro footprint (letting you avoid having one daughter-board flipped upside-down)
-* Sweep Compact Low - The only version that supports Choc minis.
+* Sweep Mini - The only version that supports Choc minis.

 ## Components list